All Episodes

 I don't have any doubt about that whatsoever.

-And that's that probably would be very um revealing.
+And that probably would be very revealing.

-I hope I hope that's the case because we also need to get to the bottom of all the unmasking.
+I hope that's the case because we also need to get to the bottom of all the unmasking.

-You know, None of that has even happened yet.
+You know, none of that has even happened yet.

 Susan Rice, Samantha Powers.